adatta02/chatgpt-resume/05-education.md

 **Project descriptions:**

 **Prompt:**
-> rewrite this project description to give an interviewer openings to ask questions about the project
+> Rewrite this project description to give an interviewer openings to ask questions about the project
 > [[ original description ]]